 Suppress hello for 0 neighbor(s)

-To force R3 to be elected DR, we restart R4’s OSPF process.
+In order to elect R3 as the DR, we must restart R4’s OSPF process.

 R4# clear ip ospf process